simensandhaug/gptchat/README.md

 You can record audio files or use preexisting audiofiles that gets transcribed into a prompt

 Additional functionality includes messages being remembered in the same session, so that the API can use the whole conversation history to answer the prompts.

+Created in an hour on Mar 27, 2023.